A floor installer died in a weekend fall on his boss's property. His family wants answers | CBC News

 'Ronnie never said no'

 Hill was the third youngest among seven siblings who grew up in the Outaouais.
-He lived more recently in both that province and Renfrew, Ont., commuting to the Ottawa area for his job, according to his sister.
+He lived more recently both there and in Renfrew, Ont., commuting to the Ottawa area for his job, according to his sister.

-Chénier described Hill as a big-hearted grandfather with a large appetite, a fondness for cowboy clothing and a "workhorse" ethic honed over years on the family's sugar bush on L'Île-du-Grand-Calumet, Que.
+Chénier described Hill as a big-hearted grandfather with a large appetite, a fondness for cowboy clothing and a "workhorse" ethic honed over years on the family's sugar bush in l'Île-du-Grand-Calumet, Que.

 "Ronnie never said no," said another older sibling, Colleen Baird.
 "No matter how tired he'd be, he'd be there."